Combo Brows or Microblading? Patchy Brow Hair Decides It

 If you’re still undecided after reading this, here’s the clearest version of how to choose:

 For clients from Naperville, Joliet, Plainfield, and the surrounding Chicago suburbs — I’m at 805 W Jefferson St Ste I, Shorewood, IL.
 Book your free consultation at nirvanapmu.com/consultation or call (815) 302-7673.
-The consultation takes 20 minutes and includes a full skin assessment and honest technique recommendation before you commit to anything.
+The consultation takes 20 minutes and includes a full look at your brow hair and your skin, plus an honest technique recommendation, before you commit to anything.

 Studio: 805 W Jefferson St Ste I, Shorewood, IL 60404 | (815) 302-7673